GATB/simka/simkaMin/README.md

 ## What is SimkaMin?

-As in the case of Simka, SimkaMin is a de novo comparative metagenomics tool.
-The difference with Simka stands in the fact that SimkaMin uses sub-samples the kmers.
-With this strategy, with default parameters, SimkaMin is an order of magnitude faster, uses 10 times less memory and 70 times less disk than Simka.
-Biais in results quality due to sub-sampling is predictable.
+As in the case of Simka, SimkaMin is a *de novo* comparative metagenomics tool.
+The difference with Simka stands in the fact that SimkaMin output approximate (but very similar) results by subsampling the kmer space.
+With this strategy, and with default parameters, SimkaMin is an order of magnitude faster, uses 10 times less memory and 70 times less disk than Simka.

 Developper: [Gaëtan Benoit](http://people.rennes.inria.fr/Gaetan.Benoit/), PhD, former member of the [Genscale](http://team.inria.fr/genscale/) team at Inria.